I'm an aspiring costume designer with a passion for creative writing, history, and feminism.

 Clothes make the man, as the old adage goes.
-A well-tailored suit tells a very different story than torn jeans and a sweatshirt, but both are vital when trying to understand the evolution of fashion and the impact it has made.
-Regardless of whether or not we may like it, fashion has played an intrinsic role in shaping society.
-It is a staple for understanding the world from which those who came before us inhabited, for their clothing was influenced by the world around them.
+A well-tailored suit tells a very different story than torn jeans and a sweatshirt, but both stories are vital when trying to understand the evolution of fashion and the impact it has made.
+Regardless of whether or not we like it, fashion has played an intrinsic role in shaping society.
+It is a way to understand the world and those who came before us.

-Different fashion trends are, for instance, a marker of status as well as a window into attitudes toward gender roles, sexuality, and body image at any point in history.
+For instance, different fashion trends are a marker of status as well as a window into attitudes toward gender roles, sexuality, and body image.
 Clothes may make the man, but they make the woman as well.
 In fact, clothes often molded her and constricted her into a form that she may not have wanted for herself.
 Clothes have empowered her and encouraged her to achieve her own sense of autonomy.
 They have objectified her and reduced her into nothing more than a trinket at which men can stare.
 They have given her power and a taste of what she is capable of doing.
-Clearly, whether it is an expression of freedom and independence, an example of oppression in one of its many forms, or simply a necessity for daily life, fashion has taken on many roles in America’s young yet complicated history.

 Skirts flared out and bustles disappeared and reappeared throughout the century, leading to a slew of unique and peculiar silhouettes.
 Overall, fashion of the nineteenth century was meant to reflect modesty while still maintaining a sense of style, a goal that became especially difficult for women who decided to bid goodbye to their New England homes and make the trek out West.
 The move Westward was accompanied by a desperate struggle to maintain a higher status and keep within traditional roles.
 Simply put, most women did not want to be subjected to the difficult tasks that awaited them on the trail.
 They refused to wear trousers for fear of being labeled too masculine or out of fear of losing their civility.
 Remaining in their petticoats for as long as possible became a way for these women to signal they were prepared to return to their feminine sphere once their journey was over.